Stas-Medvedev/Dog-breed-classifier/README.md

 ## Project Overview

 The algorithm in this project identifies the breed of a dog in a given image.
 It can also detect human faces, and if it receives a picture of a human, it returns the resembling breed.
-Welcome to the Convolutional Neural Networks (CNN) project in the AI Nanodegree!
-In this project, you will learn how to build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
-Given an image of a dog, your algorithm will identify an estimate of the canine’s breed.
-If supplied an image of a human, the code will identify the resembling dog breed.
+Here are a couple of sample outputs:

 ![Sample Output][image1]	![Sample Output][image2]

-Along with exploring state-of-the-art CNN models for classification and localization, you will make important design decisions about the user experience for your app.
-Our goal is that by completing this lab, you understand the challenges involved in piecing together a series of models designed to perform various tasks in a data processing pipeline.
-Each model has its strengths and weaknesses, and engineering a real-world application often involves solving many problems without a perfect answer.
-Your imperfect solution will nonetheless create a fun user experience!
+## Datasets

+The datasets used in the project can be downloaded from the following links: [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip) (.zip file) and [human dataset](http://vis-www.cs.umass.edu/lfw/lfw.tgz) (.tgz file).

+## Implementation

+The algorithm has several parts with the following workflow:
+- Dog detector checks the input image for dogs
+  - If a dog is found, the dog breed classifier checks the image and returns the most likely breed, and the app run ends
+  - If no dog is found, the image goes to the human face detector
+- Face detector checks the image
+  - If an image is detected, the dog breed classifier checks the image and return the most likely breed, and the app run ends
+  - If no human is detected, the app displays

 ## Project Instructions